biggo29/ImporatantQueries/README.md

-# ImporatantQueries
+# Imporatant Queries for regular development
-Queries that are necessary for regular implementation
+## Queries that are necessary for regular implementation